KevorkSulahian/agentic-llm-for-better-results/docs/data/sec/parsing.md

 start of the filing.
 Then the headings can be used to extract the relevant sections from the filing.

-The process is implemented in the `SECFilingsParser` class and relies heavily on the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) package to parse the HTML content.
+The process is implemented in the [SECFilingParser](https://github.com/KevorkSulahian/agentic-llm-for-better-results/blob/main/finmas/data/sec/sec_parser.py) class and relies heavily on the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) package to parse the HTML content.

 The following simplified diagram shows the overall steps for the parsing: